wandb/docs/docs/guides/models/quickstart.md

 ---
 # Quickstart

-Try the model registry in one minute with this quickstart: Log a model version, then link it to a registered model.
+Try the model registry in one minute.
+This quickstart will show you how to log a model version and link to a registered model.

+Copy and paste the following code sample into your Jupyter Notebook or in a Python script.

 ```python
 import wandb